jakearchibald/jakearchibald.com/static-build/posts/2021/06/last-return-wins/index.md

 }
 ```

-…and the result of calling `manyHappyReturns()` is `'three'`. _The last return always wins._ The same happens in Java too.
+…and the result of calling `manyHappyReturns()` is `'three'`. _The last return always wins._ The same happens in Java and Python too.
 Thanks to [Daniel Ehrenberg](https://twitter.com/littledan/status/1407883941634359298) for making me aware of this little quirk!

 ## What's the practical application of this?